OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/azure-devops-server-and-micro-focus-alm-integration.md

 # System Prerequisites
 Configuring [system pre-requisites](../../integrate/integration-prerequisites.md) is mandatory for successful system configuration.

-Check out the pre-requisites for [Azure DevOps Server (TFS)](../../connectors/azure-devops.md#prerequisites) and [Micro Focus ALM](../../connectors/micro-focus-alm-qc.md#prerequisites) systems before you proceed with the integration.
+Check out the pre-requisites for [Azure DevOps Server](../../connectors/azure-devops.md#prerequisites) and [Micro Focus ALM](../../connectors/micro-focus-alm-qc.md#prerequisites) systems before you proceed with the integration.

 # Integration Configuration
 * Log in into **<code class="expression">space.vars.SITENAME</code>**.
 The default credentials are: